Digilent/Eclypse-Z7-SW/README.md

 ## Setup

-For settings up the the Demo please visit [Environment Setup](https://reference.digilentinc.com/reference/zmod/zmodbaselibraryuserguide#environment_setup)
+For instructions on setting up the demo please visit the [Environment Setup](https://reference.digilentinc.com/reference/zmod/zmodbaselibraryuserguide#environment_setup) section of the Zmod Base Library User Guide.

 ## Next Steps

-This demo can be used as a basis for other projects by modifying the demo which showcases both the capabilities of the hardware and the zmodlib functions which are implemented.
+This demo can be used as a basis for other projects by modifying the software to take advantage of the capabilities of the provided hardware and zmodlib functions.

 ## Additional Notes

-For more information on the Eclypse Z7, visit it's [Eclypse Z7 Resource Center](https://reference.digilentinc.com/reference/programmable-logic/eclypse-z7/start) on the Digilent Wiki.
+For more information on the Eclypse Z7, visit its [Resource Center](https://reference.digilentinc.com/reference/programmable-logic/eclypse-z7/start) on the Digilent Wiki.

-For more details on how to use the [zmodlib](https://github.com/Digilent/zmodlib) and how to set up your environment please visit [Zmod Base Library User Guide](https://reference.digilentinc.com/reference/zmod/zmodbaselibraryuserguide)
+For more details on how to use the [zmodlib](https://github.com/Digilent/zmodlib) and for instructions on how to set up your environment please visit the [Zmod Base Library User Guide](https://reference.digilentinc.com/reference/zmod/zmodbaselibraryuserguide)

-For more information on the Zmod ADC 1410, please visit it's [Zmod ADC Resource Center](https://reference.digilentinc.com/reference/zmod/zmodadc/start) on the Digilent Wiki.
+For more information on the Zmod ADC 1410, please visit its [Resource Center](https://reference.digilentinc.com/reference/zmod/zmodadc/start) on the Digilent Wiki.

-For more information on how our git and porject flow is set up please refer to [Eclypse Z7 Git Repositoies](https://reference.digilentinc.com/reference/programmable-logic/eclypse-z7/git).
+For more information on how our git and project flow is set up, please refer to the [Eclypse Z7 Git Repositories](https://reference.digilentinc.com/reference/programmable-logic/eclypse-z7/git) documentation.

 For technical support or questions, please post on the [Digilent Forum](forum.digilentinc.com).